Payment of University Tuition & Fees

 Tuition Tax Credits

 Students may qualify for tax credits for tuition costs or interest paid on student loans.
 You will receive year-end documentation such as a 1098-T from Student Financial Services that you can use when filing your federal income tax return.
-The SIPA Financial Aid Office cannot offer tax assistance or advice; please visit a tax professional, or the IRS website for more information.
+The SIPA Financial Aid Office cannot offer tax assistance or advice; please visit a qualified tax professional, or the IRS website for more information.